lois4801/Geospatial.Data-Projects_and_Journey/README.md

 - Used ArcGIS Tracker using ArcGIS online solution.
 - Set up ArcGIS online with data animation, web mapping, and visualization.
 - Converted a GIS-related problem into a solution using the skills above and present the solution.

+  ## GIS DATA COLLECTION TECHNOLOGIES/TECHNIQUES
+  - Assessed different types of open source and commercial data collection tools and technology.
+  - Set up account and use open and citizen science data collection platform for data collection.
+  - Identified form-based versus map based data collection platforms.
+  - Used ESRI based solutions (Field map, Survey 123, etc.) to help meet organizational data collection needs.
+  - Documented how to plan for GPS and RTK based data collection.
+  - Created, editted, and visualizaed collected data in a format that allows for presentation.
+  - Accessed, manipulate and apply drone-based data to create products.
+  - Documented processes and procedures regarding to get certification in drone operations (Unmanned aerial vehicle - UAV Technology) and GISP certification.
+  - Converted ideas into solutionm, related to data collection tools and platforms.

+  5.
 ---------------------------------------------------------------------
 ## Skills Acquistion